omega-gg/documentation/consulting/README.md

 and comes with an integrated VLC streaming engine.

-It supports 5 platforms from a single C / C++ / QML codebase and provides dynamic UI / UX while adapting to the different hardware and input scenarios.
+It supports 5 platforms from a single C / C++ / QML codebase and provides dynamic UI / UX while adapting to the different hardware and user interactions.
 It's a solid technical proposition that retains a strong versatility.

-Given its multimedia parti pris it makes application production efficient while scaling beautifully on each platform.
+Given its multimedia parti pris it makes application production efficient while scaling dynamically on each platform.
 It produces native and multiplatform applications from a single codebase: there's currently no equivalent to this in the multimedia field.